top of page

 — Athens Public Library Press, Ohio, USA

-Edy R. Panjaitan is a pianist, composer, and scholar who is rapidly emerging as a compelling voice in today’s global classical music scene.
 As an artist, he is devoted to creating beauty through music and the arts—beauty that transcends spirituality, affirms our shared humanity, and leaves a lasting legacy for generations to come.

-In 2024, Edy presented three solo piano recitals across Southeast Ohio and reached a new artistic milestone by participating in European masterclasses with world-renowned pianists such as Rena Shereshevskaya, Lilya Zilberstein, Ewa PobÅ‚ocka, and Elena Margolina Hait.
+In 2024, Dr. Panjaitan presented recitals in Indonesia, China, and Southeast Ohio, USA.
+Dr. Panjaitan participated in European masterclasses with world-renowned pianists such as Rena Shereshevskaya, Lilya Zilberstein, Ewa Pobłocka, and Elena Margolina Hait.
 He participated in prestigious festivals including the Chigiana International Festival (Italy), Euro Arts Academy (Poland), the European Music Institute Vienna (Austria), the Verbier Festival (Switzerland), and the Taubmann Festival (New Jersey).
-Edy received a masterclass with renowned Israeli pianist, Michal Tal, at the Steinway, NYC.
+Dr. Panjaitan received a masterclass with renowned Israeli pianist, Michal Tal, at the Steinway, NYC.
 He also received a masterclass with distinguished pianist FeiFei Dong at the 13th Taubman Festival.
-In 2025, Edy was selected to play for Prof. Sondra Tamam's masterclass at the 14th Taubman Festival.
+In 2025, Dr. Panjaitan was selected to play for Prof. Sondra Tamam's masterclass at the 14th Taubman Festival.
 He has worked with an Indonesian leading pianist and composer, Ananda Sukarlan.
-His research on Sukarlan’s Rapsodia Nusantara no 4 was presented at the Paradigmatic Revolution conference at Alberta University, Canada, in April 2025.
-In Summer 2025, Edy received a masterclass with Alan Fraser at the Piano Somatics Institute.
-He recently participated in NCKP (National Conference Keyboard Pedagogy Conference) in Chicago, IL, and also participated remote masterclass with Prof. Michal Tal at the Piano Arad Festival in Israel.
+His research on Sukarlan’s Rapsodia Nusantara no 4 was presented at the Paradigmatic Revolution conference at the University of Canada, in April 2025.
+In Summer 2025, He received a masterclass with Alan Fraser at the Piano Somatics Institute.
+He recently participated in NCKP (National Conference Keyboard Pedagogy Conference) in Chicago, IL, and also participated in a remote masterclass with Prof. Michal Tal at the Piano Arad Festival in Israel.

-Edy draws inspiration from Indonesia's ethnic traditions, particularly the captivating sounds of Gamelan and Gondang, as well as the enchanting performing arts of Wayang and Sigale-gale puppetry.
+Dr. Panjaitan draws inspiration from Indonesia's ethnic traditions, particularly the captivating sounds of Gamelan and Gondang, as well as the enchanting performing arts of Wayang and Sigale-gale puppetry.
 These cultural heritages have sparked his creativity, shaping a unique and imaginative voice throughout his artistic journey.

-Born in a small village in North Sumatra, Indonesia, Edy began piano studies at the age of 17—an age considered late in the classical training.
+Born in a small village in North Sumatra, Indonesia, Dr. Panjaitan began piano studies at the age of 17—an age considered late in the classical training.
 Through remarkable perseverance and passion, he forged an unconventional path to artistic excellence, becoming one of Indonesia’s most promising classical musicians.
 His first major international performance took place in 2019 at the German Consulate in Chengdu, China, where he performed for dignitaries representing eleven countries.

-A laureate of numerous national and international competitions, Edy won first prize at the China-Germany International Youth Art Competition (Qingdao).
+A laureate of numerous national and international competitions, Dr. Panjaitan won first prize at the China-Germany International Youth Art Competition (Qingdao).
 He was awarded “Pioneer Star” for his artistic excellence.
 He received third prize in the Steinway & Sons Piano Competition (Sichuan) and second prizes of Indonesia Piano Competition in 2013 & 2015.

-Further demonstrating his creative range, Edy won the Mars PPID International Songwriting Competition, organized by the Overseas Indonesian Students’ Association Alliance (OISAA).
+Further demonstrating his creative range, He won the Mars PPID International Songwriting Competition, organized by the Overseas Indonesian Students’ Association Alliance (OISAA).
 His winning composition—imbued with rhythmic spirituality and lyrical optimism—has inspired a fellow Indonesian student abroad.

-Edy earned his undergraduate degree summa cum laude from Medan State University (Best Alumnus, 2016) and completed his master’s degree at the College of Chinese & ASEAN Arts, where he studied under Prof. Irina Gorin (USA), Prof. Patrick Lechner (Austria), and Prof. Jiang Qicheng (China).
+Dr. Panjaitan earned his undergraduate degree summa cum laude from Medan State University (Best Alumnus, 2016) and completed his master’s degree at the College of Chinese & ASEAN Arts, where he studied under Prof. Irina Gorin (USA), Prof. Patrick Lechner (Austria), and Prof. Jiang Qicheng (China).
 He was awarded the prestigious Chengdu-ASEAN Government Scholarship and recognized as an Outstanding Graduate.
 In addition to his academic work, he is widely recognized for mentoring numerous successful young pianists worldwide, particularly in Indonesia.
-Edy has primarily worked as a piano teacher and guest lecturer at various Indonesian institutions.
+He has worked as a piano teacher and guest lecturer at various Indonesian institutions.
 He has also served as a jury member for national and international competitions, including the Festival Lomba Seni Siswa Nasional (FLS2N) in 2021 and 2022.

 Colleague's praises: